Spring 2021 marks the start of a multi-year construction project to the bridge at Stoney Trail SE and the Bow River.

-The South Bow River Bridge Project will support about 357 jobs and take about 3 years to complete.
+The South Bow River Bridge project will support approximately 250 jobs and take about 3 years to complete.

-- widening the existing westbound bridge to add a fourth lane
+- Widening the existing westbound bridge to add a fourth lane, with future 5 lane accommodation.

 - The project was announced.